Home

 aardvark's

-To set the number of lines to show with head
+How to limit the number of lines to show

 head -n 1 /usr/share/dict/words